utnet-org/utility/runtime/runtime-params-estimator/emu-cost/README.md

       CARGO_PROFILE_RELEASE_CODEGEN_UNITS=1
       export CARGO_PROFILE_RELEASE_LTO CARGO_PROFILE_RELEASE_CODEGEN_UNITS

-  See [#4678](https://github.com/utnet-org/utility/issues/4678) for more details.

 * You also may observe slight differences in different launches, because number of instructions operating with disk cache is not fully determined, as well as weight of RocksDB operations.
   To improve estimation, you can launch it several times and take the worst result.

 ## IO cost calibration